pdxdave/CS--Javascript-Algorithms/README.md

       2, 4, 1, 5, 3, 7
       0  1  2  3  4  5

       Now this is the result of the first pass.
-In order to get the numbers in order from lowest to highest,
-      we have to do the process as many times as it takes.
-This is why bubble sort is not a very good
-      solution for sorting.
+In order to get the numbers in order from lowest to highest, we have to do the process as many times as it takes.
+This is why bubble sort is not a very good solution for sorting.

 ```

 ```

 So how does this solution work?
-Think of 'i' as the length of the array.
-In this case, we have length of six.
+In this case, 'i' represents the length of the array.
-Think of 'j' as the index position of those numbers.

-#1 This is asking is the number at index 0, which would be 2, larger than the number
-   at index 1, which would be 7.
-No, it's not.
-   The 'i' gets decremented and we move up the line.
-The 'j' get incremented.

-   Now it's asking is number at index 1, which would be 7, larger than index 2, which would be 4?
-   Yes, it is.

-   Now we take the index, in this case index 1, with a value of 7, and we send it to the temp variable.
-   Next, we take that four and move it to the next index number via arr[j + 1], which would be index 2.
-   Next, we take the value that is index 2, which is 4, and send it to index position 1.
-This is how they change places.
+Using the numbers up top, it would be a lenth of 6.
+We decrement 'i' by one as we move down the array to make sure we've hit all the numbers.

 const bubbleSort = (arr) => {
   let temp
   for(let i = arr.length; i > 0; i--){
     for(let j = 0; j < i; j++){
-      if(arr[j] > arr[j + 1]){  // #1
+      if(arr[j] > arr[j + 1]){
         temp    = arr[j]
         arr[j]  = arr[j + 1]
         arr[j + 1] = temp;
       }